milador/RaspberryPi-Joystick/XACGamepad/README.md

   8. Connect the other end of (USB C Male to USB A Male) cable to one of the (USB A Female) ports of XAC.
 This will connect your XAC to the RaspberryPi 4 B.

-  9. Connect XAC to your XBOX or Computer via (USB C Male to USB A Male) cable.
+  9. Connect XAC to your XBOX or Computer via another (USB C Male to USB A Male) cable.

 Note: Make sure the USB cable is connected to XAC before running the codes or you may get 108 error.